 let’s unpack it. ‘more perfect than the Greek. . . more exquisitely refined than either’ refers us at once to the conviction then held that extinct, tightly conjugated languages (and he might have added Hebrew) were the original, superior languages from which the uninflected languages had deteriorated into their present forms.

-latin and greek were both taught in schools as models of excellence to attune the mind to all that is holy and good. school children’s greek text-books used to promise their pupils that they were about to learn the very language that god chose to tell us all about his son. practically angel-speak.
+latin and greek were both taught in european schools as models of excellence to attune the mind to all that is holy and good. english school children’s greek text-books used to promise their pupils that they were about to learn the very language that god chose to tell us all about his son. practically angel-speak.

 James doesn’t regard latin as ‘perfect’, just ‘copious’, reflecting the idea that latin was less holy – ‘god’ had preferred the greek version to the latin vulgate. his hyperbole ‘more exquisitely refined’ indicates that he expected to find people ready to agree with him – slightly disenchanted with the ‘classics’, but still seeking the elusive ideal, and expecting to find it further a-field.